Migrating emails from the existing email service to Zoho Mail

 - Under each account, the errors, if any, will also be listed with details.
 Click Failed to view the number of emails not migrated and the reason.

-- Email size - If the size of the email in the source server exceeds the maximum size defined in the users email policy, such emails will not be migrated.
+- Email Size Exceeded - If the size of the email in the source server exceeds the maximum size defined in the users email policy, such emails will not be migrated.

 - Invalid Message - If the email format is not as per the RFC defenitions, with incorrect header or email format, such emails will not be migrated.